ccbrown/lessdb/README.md

 ### Items

-All items have a unique combination of binary hash key binary range key.
-The hash key is used to assign the items to partitions and the range key is used to sort and iterate through multiple items sharing a hash key.
-Additionally items can have a second range key for an additional sort dimension.
+All underlying items have a unique combination of binary hash key binary sort key.
+The hash key is used to assign the items to partitions and the sort key is used to sort and iterate through multiple items sharing a hash key.
+Additionally items can have a second sort key for an additional sort dimension.
 The equivalent DynamoDB schema looks like this:

 ```yaml
 DynamoDBTable: